Prashamsha/codepath_homework/README.md

 3. Authenticated Stored Cross-Site Scripting (XSS)

-- Summary: An authenticated user can make an attack by inserting HTML that contains malicious JavaScript into a WordPress page or post.
+- Summary: Malicious HTML code with XSS payload can be posted by user enabling to perform XSS attack on user's browser.

     - Vulnerability types: XXS
     - Tested in version: 4.2